Sydney-Informatics-Hub/hello-nextflow/docs/day2/04_multiqc.md

     2. Implement a process with multiple output files.
     3. Improve execution logging with process directives and groovy.

+> Update learning objectives, check if it was done in the previous lesson

 In this step we will add `03_multiqc.sh` to our workflow.
-MultiQC aggregates results from all our analyses and renders it into a nice report.
+MultiQC is a popular tool for summarising the outputs of many different bioinformatics tools.
+It aggregates results from all our analyses and renders it into a nice report.
 You can see an example report [here](https://multiqc.info/examples/rna-seq/multiqc_report).

+> May need to be more explicit about what tool outputs we're pulling in

 From the MultiQC [docs](https://multiqc.info/docs/):